ruudud/devdns/README.md

 Please note that you should probably also add `--dns 8.8.8.8` after to be able to query for other hosts outside you local Docker network.
 Replace `dev` with whatever you set as config for `DNS_DOMAIN`.

+`172.17.42.1` is the default IP of the Docker bridge, and port 53 on this host should be reachable from within all started containers given that you've included `-p53:53/upd` when starting the devdns container.

 [Docker configuring docs]: https://docs.docker.com/articles/configuring/#configuring-docker
 [Docker systemd docs]: https://docs.docker.com/articles/systemd/#custom-docker-daemon-options